iswxw/wxw-go/source/w05/w053_json.md

 // field name as the object key, unless the field is omitted for one of the
 // reasons given below.
 //
-// The encoding of each struct field can be customized by the format string
+// The w_encoding of each struct field can be customized by the format string
 // stored under the "json" key in the struct field's tag.
 // The format string gives the name of the field, possibly followed by a
 // comma-separated list of options.
 The name may be empty in order to
 // specify options without overriding the default field name.
 //
 // The "omitempty" option specifies that the field should be omitted
-// from the encoding if the field has an empty value, defined as
+// from the w_encoding if the field has an empty value, defined as
 // false, 0, a nil pointer, a nil interface value, and any empty array,
 // slice, map, or string.
 //